Last Updated on: 6th December 2023, 01:42 pm

-Things can get messy when your parrot throws food on the floor.
-However, before you start to worry that your parrot isn’t enjoying its food, rest assured that this behavior’s normal.
+Things can get messy when a parrot throws its food on the floor.
+However, before you start to worry that the parrot isn’t enjoying its food, rest assured that this behavior is normal.

 Why Do Parrots Throw Their Food?